barbarer/py4e-int/_sources/strings/debugging.rst

       :.*: Incorrect!
 Read the error message above for the answer.
 Try again.

-The code works fine until it is presented an empty line.
-Then there is no zero-th character, so we get a traceback.
-There are two solutions to this to make line three "safe" even if the line is empty.
+The code works fine until it is presented with an empty line.
+In that case, there is no zero-th character, so we get a traceback.
+There are two solutions to make line three "safe," even if the line is empty.

-One possibility is to simply use the ``startswith`` method which returns ``False`` if the string is empty.
+One possibility is to simply use the ``startswith`` method, which returns ``False`` if the string is empty.

 .. code-block:: python